djfm/ml-rust/README.md

 # Here is an example of the MNIST recognizer running on a decent laptop:
 ![ml-rust-mnist](https://user-images.githubusercontent.com/1460499/175834092-24ff2c17-474f-4162-a2d5-8be0ecd67489.png)

-The jagged lines are the error rates on each mini batch, while the more infrequent segments represent the acccuracy on the testing set after each training epoch is complete.
+The jagged lines represent the accuracy on each mini batch, while the more infrequent segments represent the acccuracy on the testing set after each training epoch is completed.

 # Updates, things I learned and pitfalls I've encountered along the way